by Texas Homesteader ~

 I’ve really been on a roll this year with my dehydrator.
 I’ve dehydrated carrots & potatoes, celery and squash, green beans & tomatoes along with many more veggies.

 RancherMan doesn’t eat many raw apples.
 And although I love to eat them that way, there’s no way I can consume that many apples before they go bad.
 So I set out to preserve them.

-But I’ve dehydrated apple slices before and although they were delicious I really wanted to preserve these in a way that would take the place of something I ordinarily would buy.
+But I’ve dehydrated Cinnamon Apple Chips before.
+Although they were delicious I really wanted to preserve these apples in a way that would take the place of something I ordinarily would buy.